ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 {: tip}

 1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){:external}.
-1. If you have more than one account, you can click your account name in the console menu bar to select another account that you can access.
+1. If you have more than one account, you can click your account name in the {{site.data.keyword.cloud_notm}} console menu bar to select another account that you can access.
 1. Go to the [Resource list](https://cloud.ibm.com/resources){: external} for your {{site.data.keyword.cloud_notm}} account.
 1. Make note of the location and the org that the {{site.data.keyword.cloud_notm}} service is contained in.
 1. On the [Toolchains](https://cloud.ibm.com/devops/toolchains){: external} page, select the location and Cloud Foundry org for the {{site.data.keyword.contdelivery_short}} service instance.
 All of the toolchains that are associated with this service instance are displayed.